Constant-delay enumeration for SLP-compressed documents: Setting and main problem

 The following is the main technical result of this work.

-\begin{theorem} Let $\bigcal{C}$ be the class of all unambiguous \rts.
-Then one can solve the problem $\enumraa[\bigcal{C}]$ with linear preprocessing time and output-linear delay.
-Specifically, there exists an enumeration algorithm that, given an unambiguous \rt $\cA$ and an SLP $S$, it runs in $|\cA|^3 \times |S|$-preprocessing time and output-linear delay for enumerating $\br{\cA}(\doc(S))$. \end{theorem}
+\begin{thm} Let $\mathcal{C}$ be the class of all unambiguous \rts.
+Then one can solve the problem $\enumraa[\mathcal{C}]$ with linear preprocessing time and output-linear delay.
+Specifically, there exists an enumeration algorithm that runs in $|\cA|^3 \times |S|$-preprocessing time and output-linear delay for enumerating $\br{\cA}(\doc(S))$ given an unambiguous \rt $\cA$ and an SLP $S$. \end{thm}

-We dedicate the rest of the paper to presenting the enumeration algorithm of Theorem~\ref{theo:main-theorem}.
+We dedicate Sections~\ref{sec:ecs}--\ref{sec:evaluation} to presenting the enumeration algorithm of Theorem~\ref{theo:main-theorem}.
 In Section~\ref{sec:evaluation} we explain the preprocessing phase of the algorithm.
-Before that, in the next section, we explain how Enumerable Compact Sets with Shifts works, which is the data structure used in the preprocessing phase to store outputs.
+Before that (Sections~\ref{sec:ecs} and~\ref{sec:ecs-op}), we explain how \emph{Enumerable Compact Sets with Shifts} work, which is the data structure that we use to store the outputs during the preprocessing phase.

-\section{Enumerable Compact Sets with Shifts}
+\section{Enumerable compact sets with shifts}

-We present here the data structure, called Enumerable Compact Sets with Shifts, to compactly store the outputs of evaluating an annotated automaton over a straight-line program.
-This structure extends Enumerable Compact Sets (ECS) introduced in~\cite{MunozR22} (we note that a similar data structure for constant-delay enumeration was previously proposed in~\cite{AmarilliBJM17}).
-Indeed, people have also used ECS extensions in~\cite{AmarilliJMR22,BucchiGQRV22}.
-This new version extends ECS by introducing a shift operator, which helps compactly move all outputs' positions with a single call.
-Although the shift nodes require a revision of the complete ECS model, it simplifies the evaluation algorithm in Section~\ref{sec:evaluation} and achieves output-linear delay for enumerating all outputs.
-For completeness of presentation, this section goes through all main details as in~\cite{MunozR22}.
+In this section, we present the data structure, called \emph{Enumerable Compact Sets with Shifts} (\dsabbr), that will be used to compactly store the outputs of evaluating an annotated automaton over a straight-line program.
+This structure extends Enumerable Compact Sets (ECS) introduced in~\cite{MunozR22} (which were, in turn, strongly inspired by the work in~\cite{AmarilliBJM17,AmarilliBMN19}).
+Indeed, people have also used ECS extensions in~\cite{AmarilliJMR22,BucchiGQRV22,RiverosJV23}.
+This new version extends ECS by introducing a shift operator, which allows to succinctly move all outputs' positions with a single call.
+Although the shift nodes require a revision of the complete ECS model, it simplifies the evaluation algorithm in Section~\ref{sec:evaluation} and achieves output-linear delay for enumerating all the outputs.
+For completeness of presentation, this section goes through all the formalization and enumeration algorithm for \dsabbr, as it was done in~\cite{MunozR22}, and how to modify them with shifts.
+Afterwards, in Section~\ref{sec:ecs-op}, we present the operations to modify \dsabbr that will be crucial in the evaluation algorithm in Section~\ref{sec:evaluation}.

+\paragraph{The structure} Next, we first provide the definition of a structure and the semantics of our data structure, and then we give an example.
+The reader may find it helpful to look at Figure~\ref{fig-ecsex} when reading the following definitions.